JonRodtang/JonRodtang/README.md

 ### Hello there!
-Active at PVV, ARK, OV, NTNU-IT HPC
+Active at PVV, ARK, OV, NTNU-IT/Sigma2 HPC